On this page

 Earn Your RDH License

-Earning a dental hygiene degree is a huge accomplishment, but there’s one more step graduates need to take before they can start looking for employment.
-The specific process for licensure is determined by the individual state where dental hygienists’ work, however, generally people are expected to pass the National Board Dental Hygiene Examination, as well as a state or regional licensing exam.
+Earning a dental hygiene degree is a huge accomplishment, but there’s one more step you’ll need to take before you can start looking for employment.
+Being licensed is required for dental hygienists because it ensures they’ve got the right skills and know-how to provide top-notch oral care.
+It keeps patients safe and shows that hygienists are dedicated to staying up-to-date with industry rules, the most recent advances in the field, and ethical practices, while maintaining a high standard of care.
+The specific process for licensure is determined by the state where dental hygienists’ work,.
+Generally, dental hygienists are expected to pass the National Board Dental Hygiene Examination along with any state or regional licensing exams.
 In addition, dental hygienists are required to take continuing education classes to keep their license current, including updating CPR certification annually.

 Polish Your Resume & Apply to Jobs